Nevada Copper Provides Operations Update

 “We are pleased with the progress achieved in Q1 despite the challenges with lateral development and we look forward to the imminent blasting of our first high grade stopes,” stated Mike Ciricillo, Chief Executive Officer of Nevada Copper.
 “As well as advancing our stope development, we look forward to further increases in underground development rates as we move closer to steady-state production in Q3 this year.”

 - Warning!
-GuruFocus has detected 3 Warning Signs with NEVDF.
+GuruFocus has detected 3 Warning Signs with TSX:NCU.
 Click here to check it out.

 Qualified Persons